squid-cache/squid-cache.github.io/DeveloperResources.rst

 There is a lot of code and wading through it at the beginning can seem difficult to start.

- * '''[[http://www.squid-cache.org/Doc/code/|Programming Guide]]''' auto-generated code documentation offers some (but certainly not enough) information on the Squid-3 internals with browseable links to the latest version of the code.
+ * '''[[http://www.squid-cache.org/Doc/code/|Programming Guide]]''' auto-generated code documentation offers some (but certainly not enough) information on the Squid internals with browseable links to the latest version of the code.

- * ''' SquidInternals ''' lso offers some more-or-less (mostly less) organized snippets.
+ * ''' SquidInternals ''' also offers some more-or-less (mostly less) organized snippets.
    . /!\ one of the TODO tasks is to clean all this up.
 If you are interested contact the squid-dev mailing list.